 Using a study timetable, you’ll be able to see when you have free time to use for either a job or in further study, such as research in the library or study groups you arrange with other students.

-Here at Newcastle University, we develop a personalised timetable for each student that can be used through the university app.
+Here at Newcastle University, we develop a personalised timetable for each student that can be accessed through the Student Portal.

 3. Get a good night’s sleep